Back to Services

 • High-temperature corrosion and oxidation — oxide coatings (e.g. Al₂O₃) form a dense layer arresting further degradation, while self-healing silicide coatings (MoSi₂, NbSi₂, or their composites) protect against high-temperature oxidation

-• Erosion and ablation
+• Erosion and abrasion

 Industry Context